2Tricky4u/Bachelor-Thesis-De-occlusion-of-occluded-vehicle-images-from-drone-video/README.md

    ```sh
    pip install numpy torch blobfile tqdm pyYaml pillow
    ```
-   You should be ready to use Repaint if your machine has a GPU with CUDA support. <br> Go to the <a href="#repaint-usage">Repaint Usage</a> section to see how to use it.
+   You should be ready to use Repaint if your machine has a GPU with CUDA support. <br> Go to the <a href="#repaint">Repaint Usage</a> section to see how to use it.

 #### Guided Diffusion (Training Repaint)
 <a id="guided_inst"></a>